-For placement in a DAEP to extend beyond the end of the school year, the campus behavior coordinator or the board's designee must determine that:
+For placement in a DAEP to extend beyond the end of the school year, the CBC or the board's designee must determine that:

-1. The student's presence in the regular classroom or campus presents a danger of physical harm to the student or others, or

-The student has engaged in serious or persistent misbehavior (see glossary) that violates the district's Code.
+- 1. The student's presence in the regular classroom or campus presents a danger of physical harm to the student or others, or - 2.
+The student has engaged in serious or persistent misbehavior (see glossary) that violates the district's Code of Conduct.